 International students who are eligible to work on campus must comply with federal regulations regarding employment eligibility.

-If an international student does not already have a Social Security card and has been offered a position on campus, he or she must apply for a Social Security card.
+If an international student does not already have a Social Security card and has been offered a position on campus, he or she can obtain a letter stating evidence of on-campus employment after completing a Form I-9 but prior to completing a Form W-4.
+The student cannot begin working until they have returned to the Registrar's office and Student Employment Coordinator with their official Social Security Card.
+It is crucial that the supervisor requires the student to complete a Form W-4 once he or she has obtained a Social Security number before allowing the student to begin working.

 The Global Education Office assists students with gathering the required documentation to apply for a Social Security card.
-Once the documentation for the Social Security card has been presented, the On-Campus Work Authorization form will be signed by both the appropriate GEO staff and the student's supervisor.

 The student will need to take all the following items to the Social Security Administration Office: